Are Your Emails Perceived as Terse?

 Of course, phone and email are different communication venues, but why should email disregard common courtesy in light of being “informal”?
 The last thing you want is to be viewed as pushy or rude.

-Other things like bolding text, changing text to red, and misuse of punctuation can invoke an emotional reaction.
+Other things like bolding text, changing text to red, and misusing punctuation can invoke an emotional reaction.
 One that will most likely be amplified more than you expect.

 Being informal is often an excuse for being lazy.
-Is it not worth the time to ensure that your message is received as intended?
+Is it not worth ensuring your message is received as intended?

 Lack of Effort = Misunderstanding

 When you begin an email with a question or demand without a greeting softening or framing your request, the tone will be perceived as bossy, demanding, or easily misunderstood.
-Have a comment that states a point of view or opinion, and without that oh-so-important greeting, you appear terse.
+If you have a comment stating a point of view or opinion, you appear terse without that oh-so-important greeting.

-Every email you send should always begin with a proper greeting fitting the tone you want to relay and appropriate formality based on your relationship with the person you are emailing.
+Every email you send should always begin with a proper greeting that fits the tone you want to convey and is appropriate in formality based on your relationship with the person you are emailing.

-That’s not to say that a greeting is the end all be all.
-However, when applied to all your communications, email etiquette best practices only positively enhance your communications.
+That’s not to say that a greeting is the be-all and end-all.
+However, when applied to all your communications, email etiquette best practices only positively enhance them.

 Many folks are surprised at all the little enuances that can impact communicating with the written word.
 This website covers every angle I’ve witnessed, experienced, and asked about.